 \subsection{Algorithm}

-Having $T_{1}$ and $T_{2}$ stored in the right layouts, we can now proceed with the main part of the algorithm.
+Having $T_{1}$ and $T_{2}$ stored in memory following the desired layouts, we proceed with the main part of the algorithm.
 Both implementations (binary, general) follow the same approach.
-There exists an \emph{initialization} phase and a \emph{distance computation} phase.
+There exists an \emph{initialization} step and a \emph{distance computation} step.

 \subparagraph*{Initialization.}